posquit0/Awesome-CV/README.md

 **Software Design Engineer in Test (Co-op)** at **Microsoft** from **January - April 2005**

 * Created quality measurement tool for MSN Newsbot that revealed several weaknesses.
-* Spearheaded an effort to improve the quality of Newsbot’s Canadian content.
+* Improved Newsbot’s algorithm to return more relevant content for Canadian users.

 Education
 ---------